eroween/CSE-165-Assignment-5/_posts/2016-03-16-final-presentation.markdown

 tags: [milestones]
 ---

-Hi,

-Here is our video for our orrery project :
+Here is our last milestone for our orrery project, we will describe what we implemented illustrated with a small video of our project in use.

 {% include youtube.html id='SKNPG8h8ycM' %}